avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 * A new virtual drive will appear in your Windows Explorer.
 * Follow the provsioning steps in the section below.

+## Cloud Account Setup
+An IoTConnect account is required to continue this guide.
+If you need to create an account, a free 2-month subscription is available.
+Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.

 ## Provisioning

 * Install a serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en).